jrdennisoss/dosboxrm/README.md

 # Overview

 I started this fork of DOSBox in order to run ReelMagic games.
-It would appear that no one else has done this so I took this on as I really wanted to play the ReelMagic version of Return to Zork.
+It would appear that no one else has done this, so I took this on as I really wanted to play the ReelMagic version of Return to Zork.

 ## Contributors